raganwald/raganwald.github.com/_posts/2015-02-21-interviewing-for-a-front-end-job.md

 "The Carpenter" was a JavaScript programmer, well-known for a meticulous attention to detail and love for hand-crafted, exquisitely joined code.
 The Carpenter often preferred to work on contract, with clear deliverables and little or no need to sit through reshuffles and reorganizations as the tides of investment and management fashion came in and out in the ocean of tech.

 The Carpenter normally worked through personal referrals, but from time to time a recruiter would slip through his screen.
 One such recruiter was Bob Plissken.
-Plissken lined The Carpenter up with a technical interview with a well-funded startup that made mobile chat software for delivery and logistics companies.
+Plissken lined The Carpenter up with a technical interview with a well-funded startup in San Francisco.

 The Carpenter arrived early for the "Thing Software" interview, and was shown to a small conference room, where he was joined by Christine, one of the company's developers.